muise001/Boegle/README.md

 # Meesterproef Emiel
 The past five weeks we've created a great application.
 First of all I want to give some credit to my team [Desley](https://github.com/DesleyAalderink), [Victor](github.com/velomovies) and [Chana](https://github.com/niyorn) for the amazing time and hard work.
-Enough about them.
-What did i do?
+If I look back at these five weeks, I'd say I was the team leader.
+I took alot of initiatives to plan and host meetings, get everyone together to talk about what went well and what went wrong.
+When Mark came to see our project for the first time I presented it to him and was presented by the team to take the lead while talking with the Oba-press.
+Fortunately everyone felt comfortable enough to speak up when they disagreed on something and we as a team would discuss the posibilities.

+You're going to notice me writing alot about the team in these next few chapters.
+That is because we did so much with the team.
+Some of us did stuf together or helped eachother out when they were stuck.
+No-one did one particular thing.

 ## Week one
 Aventually Desley and me wanted to work together.
 We did somem brainstorming and concepting together.
 But because We, Chana and Victor sat in the same room together.
 We figured that it won't harm anyone to brainstorm together.
 We did this to create more ideas.
 Around Thursday we decided to merge everyone together in one team called Boogle.
 We did this because all our ideas looked alike.

+As a team we thought about our first concept.
+What should be in it and why.
+We used the MoSCoW technique to prioritise what needed to be done

 ## Week two
 In this week we made great steps.
 We did alot of research on the user, the api and the endless possibilities.
 We made designs (the're shown in the process-book).
 We also set "learning goals" for ourselfs.
 We decited to all work on our weaker points.